-- Your project is large or complex.
+Your project is large or complex.

-- Your codebase must be maintained for a long time.
+Your codebase must be maintained for a long time.

-- Multiple developers are working on the same code.
+Multiple developers are working on the same code.

-- Some project members (devs or management) don’t like dynamic typing, but others prefer dynamic typing and Python syntax.
+Some project members (devs or management) don’t like dynamic typing, but others prefer dynamic typing and Python syntax.
 Mypy could be a solution that everybody finds easy to accept.

 Can I use mypy to type check my existing Python code?#

 Will static typing make my programs run faster?#

 Mypy only does static type checking and it does not improve performance.
 It has a minimal performance impact.
 In the future, there could be other tools that can compile statically typed mypy code to C modules or to efficient JVM bytecode, for example, but this is outside the scope of the mypy project.
-It may also be possible to modify existing Python VMs to take advantage of static type information, but whether this is feasible is still unknown.
-This is nontrivial since the runtime types do not necessarily correspond to the static types.

 How do I type check my Python 2 code?#

 Is mypy free?#

 Yes.
 Mypy is free software, and it can also be used for commercial and proprietary projects.
 Mypy is available under the MIT license.

 It is easy to generate short and informative error messages when using a nominal type system.
 This is especially important when using type inference.

 I like Python and I have no need for static typing#

 How are mypy programs different from normal Python?#

 Since you use a vanilla Python implementation to run mypy programs, mypy programs are also Python programs.
 The type checker may give warnings for some valid Python code, but the code is still always runnable.
 Also, some Python features and syntax are still not supported by mypy, but this is gradually improving.

-How is mypy different from PyPy?¶
+How is mypy different from Cython?#